mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

  Underneath this we have scenarios that represent some related actions.
 In this example we will define some default options that will be used throughout the feature, open the StandAlone Roadside application, and wait for it to load.

  Note the use of comments in the test script.
-Comments start with the # character, and are ignored by IAT.
+Comments start with the # character, and are ignored by Iridium.

 ```
  Scenario: Launch App